2023-Govtech-Geekout-GDS/documentation/docs/frontend/22-SubmitToDo.md

 </input>
 ```

-We set the current value of the `input` field to `newTodoDescription`, and handle any changes by the user with the `onChange` event function.
+We've set the current value of the `input` field to `newTodoDescription`, and handle any changes by the user with the `onChange` event function.

-Now, you can test that the text input field resets and changes successfully!
+🎉 Congratulations, your text input field now resets and changes successfully!